zeabusTeam/rosbag2video/README.md

-# ROS1Bag to MP4
+# ROS1Bag to AVI
-tool for convert video in ros1 bag to mp4 file
+tool for convert video in ros1 bag to AVI file